khramtsoff/calendar-sync-eas-macos/README.md

 # CalendarSync — EAS Calendar Bridge for macOS

+This is a fork of development by Vitalyi Volkov (https://github.com/sou1t).

 Menu-bar app that talks to a custom Exchange ActiveSync (EAS) server and mirrors calendar events into a dedicated, app-controlled local calendar in the system Calendar.app.